crisluengo/doxpp/docsrc/commands.md

 - `\{` -> we use `\addtogroup` instead
 - `\}` -> we use `\endgroup` instead

-### All the stuff that is related to markup, which we delegate to the backend
+\subsection commands_not_implemented_markup All the stuff that is related to markup, use Markdown instead

 (There might be some other stuff in here that I missed?)